Blumlaut/EasyAdmin-docs/docs/discordbot.md

 add_principal role:604749064436711444 group.admin
 ```

-This will cause the discord role id `604749064436711444` to inherit all its permissions from `group.admin`.
+This will cause the Discord role id `604749064436711444` to inherit all its permissions from `group.admin`.

 These groups are assigned when a player joins the server, they will sync live if a member gets roles assigned or removed.